BITSS-OPA/URAP-week-progress/24-emma-summer-21/weekly_reports.md

 ## Week 5 (8/3)

 ##### Assigned tasks
-- SSRP dashboard: creating chloropeth maps in R (SSRP_dashboard repo)
+- SSRP dashboard: creating chloropleth maps in R (SSRP_dashboard repo)
-  - investigate choropeth library/ creating choropeth maps in R
+  - investigate choropleth library/ creating choropleth maps in R
   - create a map and color if there's a reproduction; later: gradient according to number of reproductions
 - go on SSRP and choose publication mode to resubmit reproductions
 - create a PR for 00 script and tag James - testing forward slash to see if it works universally